jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/mozilla-sops.md

 ## Usage

-Used for managing all our organizational secrets.
+Used for managing most of our organizational secrets.
 Some examples are:

 1. [Airs](https://gitlab.com/fluidattacks/product/-/blob/master/airs/deploy/secret-management/production.yaml)